 The role of a transformer oil

-Basically, Transformer oil is needed for performing a couple of important functions.
+Basically, Transformer oil needs for performing a couple of important functions.

-- It provides liquid insulation in electrical power transformer
+- It provides liquid insulation in an electrical power transformer

-The parts in a transformer which are at different voltages need to be insulated from each other.
+The parts in a transformer which are at different voltages need to insulate from each other.
 Oil insulation is relatively more affordable in comparison to solid insulation.
 Also, in contrast to air insulation the oil provides a much more compact construction.

-- It removes heat generated by the transformer, thereby acting as a coolant
+- It removes heat generate through the transformer, thereby acting as a coolant

 The transformer winds dissipate a lot of electric energy in the form of heat energy.
-This heat needs to be removed.
-Transformer oil absorbs this heat from the windings and removes it from the transformer by conducting it to outside of the transformer.
+This heat needs to remove.
+Transformer oil absorbs this heat from the windings and removes it from the transformer through conducting it outside of the transformer.

 - It extinguishes the arc formation

-Incipient faults like inter-turn short circuit are likely to give rise to arc generation, transformer oil if the present has the tendency of quenching the arc formation before it causes any serious damage.
+Incipient faults like inter-turn short circuits are likely to give rise to arc generation, transformer oil if the present has the tendency of quenching the arc formation before it causes any serious damage.

 - Functions as a vibration dampener

-The transformer core involves a pulsating magnetic field which essentially means that the transformer is continuously subjected to vibrations.
+The transformer core involves a pulsating magnetic field which essentially means that the transformer continuously subject to vibrations.
 The oil damps down the vibrations and minimizes the sound.

 - Provides lubrication to the Transformer components

-The Dielectric oil is very important for providing lubrication to OLTC(On Load Tap Changer), which happens to be the only moving part inside the transformer.
+The Dielectric oil is very important for providing lubrication to OLTC(On Load Tap Changer), which happens to move part inside the transformer.

 Dielectric Oil formulation

-In general, the Transformer oil consists of two main components, the base oil component and an additive.
+In general, the Transformer oil consists of two main components, the base oil component, and an additive.
 The base oil component makes at least 80% of the total weight of dielectric oil formulation.
-It comprises of paraffinic base oil having a paraffin content of greater than 80 wt % paraffins.
+It comprises paraffinic base oil having a paraffin content of greater than 80 wt % paraffin.

-The Dielectric oils can be majorly categorized into a couple of categories –
+The Dielectric oils can majorly categorize into a couple of categories –

 Paraffin based transformer oil